treangenlab/radmicrobes/session5/Session_5_hands_on.md

 samtools index aln.s.bam
 ```

-you can download the fna, gff, bam and ba.bai to your computer and open IGV in your web browser
+you can download the fna, gff, bam and ba.bai to your computer and open IGV in your web browser, but I also made it available at github on session5/Files/dRNA_ONT

 ```
 # From your lcomputer run something like this to copy e.g. all the alignment files.